 The Atlantic Reefmaker Story

-In 2014, Randy Boyd began working with Dave Walter to provide an engineering perspective for the Reefmaker product.
+In 2014, Randy Boyd, Scenic Consulting Group, began working with Dave Walter to provide an engineering perspective for the Reefmaker product.
 Randy saw a show featuring the Reefmaker and became convinced the concept would work as a wave attenuation system to stabilize coastal shorelines along the Cape Fear River for the Brunswick Town/Fort Anderson project he was working on at the time.

-In 2016, Randy became a staff engineer for Atlantic Reefmaker.
-Since his involvement in the Reefmaker concept, Randy has been involved in the development and implementation of a number of shoreline erosion mitigation projects including, Bonner Bridge Sub-merged Aquatic Vegetation (SAV) Mitigation, Atlantic Harbor, and Brunswick Town/Fort Anderson Phase 1, 2 and 3A .
-Work is beginning on Brunswick Town/Fort Anderson Phase 3B and projected to be completed in late 2021.
+In 2016, Randy became a staff engineer for Atlantic Reefmaker, and is currently the Principal.
+Since his involvement in the Reefmaker concept, Randy has been involved in the development and implementation of a number of shoreline erosion mitigation projects including, Bonner Bridge Sub-merged Aquatic Vegetation (SAV) Mitigation, Atlantic Harbor, and Brunswick Town/Fort Anderson Phase 1, 2, 3A and 3B (completed in January 2022).